 For iOS, the Battery Usage tab in Xcode displays battery usage broken down by foreground and background power usage.
 Analyze battery usage over a 24-hour period for both on-screen use and background use.
 Power usage is further broken down into ‘Power Categories’ like network, processing, camera, Bluetooth, and location.

-In today’s landscape, creating a desirable app is nothing short of challenging.
+App battery drain is a big issue.
+But in today’s mobile app testing landscape, creating a blockbuster app is nothing short of challenging.
 There are likely hundreds of options just like yours.
 Customers are more discerning than ever.
 Any app that doesn’t add value, simply has to go!
 There are few things more corrosive to user adoption than poor battery usage.
 No one likes an energy zapper.
 By focusing on battery consumption during app development, and continually monitoring for optimization, you can ensure your app is adding value, not draining battery.

 Disclaimer: The views and opinions expressed above are those of the contributor and do not necessarily represent or reflect the official beliefs or positions of Sofy.